kaumanns/covidplotter/README.md

 # covidplotter

-Downloads current COVID-19 time series data (for deaths) provided by CSSE at John Hopkins University (<https://github.com/CSSEGISandData/COVID-19>) and plots a subset of them as graphs, as specified by JSON configuration files containing countries and scaling denominators.
+Maintains a local copy (as git submodule) of COVID-19 time series data (deaths) provided by CSSE at John Hopkins University (<https://github.com/CSSEGISandData/COVID-19>) and plots a subset of them as graphs, as specified by JSON configuration files containing countries and scaling denominators.

-Denominators (population sizes and densities) are taken from Wikipedia.
+Scaling factors (population sizes and densities) are taken from Wikipedia.

 ## Tested requirements

 - OS: Raspbian Buster
 - GNU bash 5.0.3(1)
 - GNU Make 4.2.1
+- Git 2.20.1
 - Python 3.7.3
     - matplotlib 3